mantisbt-plugins/Reminder/README.txt

 If you do not apply parameters, the script will default to the above.

-In the script directory you will also find a script called bug_reminder_mail_test.php This script which you should call from within the browser (once logged on) will provide useful feedback if things are not working as expected.
+In the script directory you will also find a script called bug_reminder_mail_test.php.
+This script which you should call from within the browser (once logged on) will provide useful feedback if things are not working as expected.
 In case of a blank screen, all is processed normally.

+You can also use the test script named bug_reminder_unique_mail_test.php to test the unique reminder feature.

 For option Days/Hours, the script will fetch the plugin definition.